 And not only are they conveniently located, but those on a budget will find Bodega Domingo Hermanos the best winery in Cafayate!
 While the wines here were not our favorite, the value is unbeatable.
-For only ARS $50 per person, the bodega offers a sampling of four wines plus a sampling of their home-made goat cheese.
+For only ARS $50 per person, the bodega offers a sampling of four wines plus a sampling of their homemade goat cheese.
 It doesn’t get much better than that in all of the wine regions in Argentina!
-Plus, the view sitting off the back overlooking the small vineyard can’t be beat especially considering you are in the middle of a city.
+Plus, the view sitting off the back overlooking the small vineyard can’t be beaten especially considering you are in the middle of a city.

 On a smaller budget?
 Bodega Domingo Hermanos also offers a free tasting just at the counter.
-While not the best ambiance, it is a cost saving way to taste some of the local wines.
+While not the best ambiance, it is a cost-saving way to taste some of the local wines.

 - Address: Nuestra Señora del Rosario y Av Guemes Sur, A4427 Cafayate, Salta, Argentina